 Really this little trick makes it possible for me to wear my red pants on cold days.
 Otherwise I’d only wear them with heels or flats when it’s warmer.
 When your socks are not going to show except for when you sit down, you could wear them as undergarments and match them to your trousers, like I’ve done below.
 But I don’t think this looks nearly as smart as bookending with the color at the top of your outfit.

 If you prefer to play down your socks, the above pairing is a safe option.
 But the problem then is finding socks that exactly match your pants.
 Easy enough when you’re wearing navy, black or maybe camel pants, but not so easy with, say, red or pink or peacock blue.
 But when you wear socks that mimic a color at the top of your outfit they don’t have to exactly match.
 There’s enough distance between the two to buy a little grace visually.

 And you absolutely can bookend a look with coordinating socks when you wear jeans, too.
 But again, I’d choose to wear straight leg or even wide leg jeans, not skinnies.
 That space around your ankle is key.

 #3 – Add a Surprising Splash of Color

 What about print socks?
 Honestly, I didn’t see many print socks at all when scouring the Internet for inspiration.
-I suggest keeping all the flowers and puppy dogs and rainbows out of view.
-But if you want to wear something besides a solid, I think something like these tie-dye socks can work.
-Again, mine are no longer available (I purchased them in Nordstrom), but these are similar.
-Other prints that might wear stylishly would include stripes or animal print.
+I suggest keeping all the flowers and puppy dogs and rainbows out of view, say under your boots.
+But if you want to wear something besides a solid, I think it’s smart to choose something subtle and a little sophisticated like stripes or argyle.
+Maybe something like these Bombas trouser socks or these Ralph Lauren prints.

 Remember bottom line, you do you.
 But if you really want to look stylish wearing socks this winter, I encourage you to keep the tips I’ve shared in mind and to try one of the three style formulas I outlined here.